klrpdx/klrpdx.github.io/projects/Euler/README.md

 >The Project Euler rules state that the code should produce the solution within a 1 minute time limit.
   This problem is the first to run against that useful constraint.
 For the first two, the simple approach was fast.
 There may be a more efficient alogorithm for each of them, but the simple approach was so fast, that it wasn't worth looking for.
-For Problem 3, I implemetned it with a simple, "brute force" algorithm.
+For Problem 3, I implemented it with a simple, "brute force" algorithm.
 It found the answer, but it took over *90 minutes*!